postgresml/postgresml/README.md

 ```

-The best set of hyperparameters will be saved on your model, and PostgresML will provide an analysis to help understand why those parameters were chosen.
+The best set of hyperparameters will be saved on your model, and PostgresML will provide a visualization to help understand why those parameters were chosen.

 ![Hyperparameter Analysis](./pgml-admin/screenshots/hyperparams.png)